tsduck/tsduck/pkg/homebrew/README.md

 This directory contains scripts to maintain the status of TSDuck in the Homebrew repository.

+The script `brew-bump-formula-pr.sh` is used to create and publish a new TSDuck release on HomeBrew.

 Useful links:

 - Homebrew site: https://brew.sh